He didn’t know what the next twenty minutes would bring, but for now the plan was simple: Don’t die.

 “Since Mr. King put my father under his so-called ‘protection,’ yes.
 Mr. Gomez gives me your note, Papa helps choose the appropriate medicine, and I drop it off.”

 She huffed and crossed her arms.
 “I think Mr. King might suspect something.
 He knows my father would never be so blasé about not being able to help sick people.
 Papa would be going mad if we didn’t have a way to get medicine to the Stuebens.
 But we do, thanks to you.”

 That last part had been almost shy.
 Not like her at all.

 “Thank you,” she whispered.

 No, it shouldn’t.
 But the law was on King’s side, and Hart liked living too much to do something stupid, like challenge King directly.
-So he tightened his hold on her and kicked the horse into motion once more, trotting silently up the bank towards Black Aces.
+He tightened his hold on her and kicked the horse into motion once more, trotting silently up the bank towards Black Aces.

-“You gunna be alright here, Miss Vickers?” he breathed, still holding onto her waist.
+“You gonna be alright here, Miss Vickers?” he barely whispered, still holding onto her waist.

 When she tilted her face back, the weak moonlight reflected off her pale skin.
 So different from his own.
 So delicate.

 That’s when he realized she was gripping his upper arms.
 As if she didn’t want to let go either.

 “Yeah?” he whispered.